 Pursuant to the Agency's policy, the Agency may establish a range of housing programs that seek to enhance project design and leverage federal, state and private funding sources to develop high quality, attractive and affordable housing developments serving a diverse population.
-The funds set aside for the Affordable Housing Program will be used in a flexible manner in order to respond to favorable development opportunities.
+The funds set aside for the Agency's Affordable Housing Program will be used in a flexible manner in order to respond to favorable development opportunities.

-As part of the Affordable Housing Program, the Agency will undertake the following types of affordable housing projects and activities:
+As part of the Agency's Affordable Housing Program, the Agency will undertake the following types of affordable housing projects and activities:

-- Encourage mixed-use residential development in appropriate locations within economic development activity nodes, as identified in the Redevelopment Plan Amendment. - Promote additional affordable housing development, both rental and ownership, throughout Project Area B. - Encourage affordable single family infill development in appropriate locations along Third Street and elsewhere in Project Area B. - Facilitate affordable residential development with assisted living options for community elders in rental and ownership units, particularly along Third Street. - Facilitate development of board and care homes, nursing homes and other assisted living facilities for community elders on infill lots throughout the central part of the Bayview. - Facilitate development of new mixed income senior housing near the Health Center, within the Health Center Activity Node including one and two bedroom units, short-term housing projects, hospice units, assisted living units, and long-term care nursing units with skilled professionals. - Provide substantial new housing in a mix of rental and for-sale units, both affordable and market-rate
+- Encourage mixed-use residential development in appropriate locations within activity nodes, as identified in the Redevelopment Plan Amendment. - Promote additional affordable housing development, both rental and ownership, throughout Project Area B. - Encourage affordable single family infill development in appropriate locations along Third Street and elsewhere in Project Area B. - Facilitate development of board and care homes, nursing homes and other assisted living facilities for community elders on infill lots throughout the central part of the Bayview. - Provide substantial new affordable housing in a mix of rental and for-sale units.